French Bee

 French Bee SAS, styled as French bee, and formerly named French Blue, is a French low-cost, long-haul airline based at Paris Orly Airport.
-It operates a scheduled network between France and worldwide leisure destinations with a fleet of Airbus A350s.
-Its head office is in parent company 's offices in the Belleville-sur-Vie area of Bellevigny, Vendée, France.
+It operates a scheduled network between France and worldwide leisure destinations with a fleet of Airbus A350 aircraft.
+Its head office is in parent company Groupe Dubreuil's offices in the Belleville-sur-Vie area of Bellevigny, Vendée, France.